ibm-apiconnect/apic-hybrid-cloud-enablement/datapower-config/DataPower-Config-without-WebGUI.md

 - Specific items: k8s/OCP commands, DataPower commands, DataPower login k8s/OCP

 ### Use cases
-The solutions use the `apiconnect` domain, the typical name for the DataPower domain which supports API Connect.
+The use cases address configurations for the `apiconnect` domain and the system wide `default` domain.
-- JWT Key
+- JWT Key in `apiconnect` domain
   Almost all installations of IBM API Connect (APIC) use the JWT feature.
 Clients would like API to use a common JWT Key.
-- TLS Server Profile
+- TLS Server Profile in `apiconnect` domain
   A less frequent need which is more complex to implement, with or without the WebGUI.
+- Enable `web-mgmt` in `default` domain

 Though the use cases differ in complexity the solutions traverse the same trail.
   - Create Secrets and ConfigMaps
-  - Apply `additionalDomainConfig` to the `apiconnect` domain
+  - Apply `additionalDomainConfig` to the `apiconnect` or `default` domain
-    The configurations will propagate to all DataPower pods which support the `apiconnect` domain.
+    The configurations will propagate to all DataPower pods which support the `apiconnect` domain or all pods for the `default` domain
   - Verify DataPower configurations

 >***Note***: Folder [`samples`](./samples) contains sample config files.
 [TLS-for-Hybrid-DataPowerGateway](https://github.com/ibm-apiconnect/example-toolkit-scripts/blob/master/hybrid-gwy/TLS-for-Hybrid-DataPowerGateway.md) contains steps to generate keys and certificates.

-## JWT Key
+## JWT Key in `apiconnect` domain
 The Crypto Key solution is presented first and, for completeness and contrast, this document includes a solution for JWT Key which uses the APIC Catalog Property.

 ### JWT Key in DataPower Crypto Key